If you’re here, you’re probably already an Uber driver and you want to learn how to make money with Uber.

 Have a friend’s baby shower all the way across the state?
 You guessed it…Do it!

 If you’re an entrepreneur who’s in the process of starting or funding their own business, then Uber is a great way to make that extra money you need to fund your business.

 Usually, entrepreneurs go for part-time jobs but those often come with strict schedules, and, well, a boss.

 Which brings me to the next point…

-You have no one telling you what to do, how to do it or when.
+Driving with Uber, there’s no one telling you what to do, how to do it, or when to do it.

-You don’t need to be a great writer, a crafty person, some Bitcoin guru or even skilled at all to be able to use this incomparable source of additional income.
+You don’t need to be a great writer, a crafty person, some Bitcoin guru, or even have special skills at all to be able to make money with Uber.

-You don’t even need anything but your phone and your car.
+You don’t even need any equipment but your phone and your car.

-There’s a very low barrier of entry to the job in general (all you need is a car, a license, and no criminal background) and you don’t even have to be good when it comes to interviews!
+There’s a very low barrier of entry to the job in general (all you need is a car, a license, and no criminal background).

 If you’re an extrovert, then you will love the fact that you get to meet all types of people.